 Melissa: Here in Colorado many districts use a math curriculum called Everyday Math that many parents despise and want changed.
 How do you get curriculum changed?

-Dr. Ain: Parents must know who works in the district office.
+Dr. Ain: Parent advocates must know who works in the district office.
 That is crucial!
 Who is in the offices, titles, responsibilities, who is director of curriculum, assistant superintendent of instruction, those would be people they would go to if they can’t get satisfaction from the principal.
 At the secondary level there may be a director for the subject like director of mathematics, but there is somebody dealing with instruction and curriculum.

 Melissa: I told you what happened to me last year and you said it was my right to be treated courtesly.
 I wonder, how do parents know what are their legal rights are?